GrantFBarnes/card-judge/README.md

 A handicap is in place to help balance the game.
 A player's handicap is the amount of other players in the lobby they are beating.
-All fixed cost specials will have the handicap added to the price.
+All fixed cost specials/perks will have the handicap added to the price.

 ## Environment Variables